Delivery Format: On Campus | Online w/Residency

-Regent University's Office of the Registrar is requesting your official transcripts from your degree-granting institution, which indicates successful completion of a bachelor's degree program.
-We are able to examine and view your unofficial transcript in order to gain you an admissions decision.
-Please submit your unofficial transcript to our Admissions Office by email to firstname.lastname@example.org using the subject line: SPC Master's Application Pieces.
+We are able to examine and view your unofficial transcript from a U.S.-based school, which indicates successful completion of a bachelor's degree program, in order to review you for an admissions decision.
+Please submit your unofficial transcript to our Admissions Office by email to email@example.com using the subject line: SPC Master's Application Pieces.

 Submit either official GRE or MAT scores.
 Waivers are only considered in the following instances: (Please keep in mind waivers are only considered for master's program applicants.)

 The School of Psychology & Counseling does not require the Psychology Subject Test.
 For more information about the GRE, you can contact: GRE (Educational Testing Service), Princeton, NJ 08541, 609.771.7670 / 866.473.4373, www.ets.org/gre/